Loading...

 Using Drones To Monitor the Health of Endangered Elephants (2024-2025)

-This project will integrate existing satellite collars and elephant movement data with advances in technology, including drones and camera traps, to evaluate elephant movements and body condition in Kafue National Park (KNP), Zambia.
-Two critical aspects of the project are the development of drone technology and analysis tools, as well as conducting fieldwork and data collection.
+This project integrated existing satellite collars and elephant movement data with advances in technology, including drones and camera traps, to evaluate elephant movements and body condition in Kafue National Park (KNP), Zambia.
+Two critical aspects of the project were the development of drone technology and analysis tools, as well as fieldwork and data collection.

-This project will be divided into three subteams.
-The first team will develop data analysis methods and build a drone with a very high frequency (VHF) receptor.
-A second team will focus on elephant spatial data, examining differences between activity patterns and habitat use of orphan and wild elephants.
-The third team will focus on photogrammetry, processing drone images and camera trap photos to evaluate elephants’ body condition.
+This project was divided into three subteams.
+The first team developed data analysis methods and built a drone with a very high frequency (VHF) receptor.
+A second team focused on elephant spatial data, examining differences between activity patterns and habitat use of orphan and wild elephants.
+The third team focused on photogrammetry, processing drone images and camera trap photos to evaluate elephants’ body condition.

-Small groups of students and team leaders will travel to Zambia throughout the project year.
-During Summer 2024, team members will pilot camera trap and drone methods, validate habitat types and generate data on elephant habitat use.
-They will collaborate with conservationists and researchers in Zambia to refine research questions, improve methods and meet stakeholder needs.
-Then, during winter break, students will travel to Zambia to test the VHF drone and collect body condition data.
-Finally, in Summer 2025, a team of students will use finalized methods and technology to collect more data on elephant habitat using VHF and photogrammetry drones as well as camera traps.
+Team members collaborated with conservationists and researchers in Zambia to refine research questions, improve methods and meet stakeholder needs.
+Some students traveled to Zambia to test the VHF drone and collect body condition data.
+A team of students used finalized methods and technology to collect more data on elephant habitat using VHF and photogrammetry drones, as well as camera traps.

-One important component of this team’s learning will be evaluating the ethical considerations of working in an international setting and developing decolonized research practices.
-Team members will participate in a monthly speaker series from experts who will explore decolonizing ecology and research frameworks, and will work together to develop best practices for the team to put into action in their own fieldwork and beyond.
+An important component of the team’s learning involved evaluating the ethical considerations of working in an international setting and developing decolonized research practices.
+Team members participated in a monthly speaker series with experts who explored decolonizing ecology and research frameworks, and worked to develop best practices that the team put into action in their own fieldwork.

 Timing